parasuramivln/PDC-support-web/software/uppasd/general.md

 - Visualization of outputs via `VTK`.
 - Plotting of several quantities via integrated `Matplotlib` functionalities.
 - Automatic generation of input files for `UppASD`.

+The output from UppASD simulations are supported by the [SpinView](https://mxjk851.github.io/SpinView/) interactive visual analysis tool for multi-scale computational magnetism.

 ## Tools for preprocessing and postprocessing
 A collection of scripts for preprocessing and postprocessing of UppASD input and output files can be found in ``$EBROOTUPPASD/ASD_Tools``.